Lundy: To the island

 There are two ways to get to Lundy, depending on the time of year.
 In the summer months (April to October) visitors are carried on the Landmark Trust's own vessel, MS Oldenburg, which sails from both Bideford and Ilfracombe.
 Sailings are usually three days a week, on Tuesdays, Thursdays and Saturdays, with additional sailings on Wednesdays during July and August.
 The voyage takes on average two hours, depending on ports, tides and weather.
 The Oldenburg was first registered in Bremen, Germany, in 1958 and has been sailing to Lundy since being bought by the Lundy Company Ltd in 1985.
 In the winter months (November to March) the island is served by a scheduled helicopter service from Hartland Point.
 The helicopter operates on Mondays and Fridays.
 A grass runway of 435 by 30 yd is available, allowing access to small STOL aircraft.

 On the island

 In 2007, Derek Green, Lundy's general manager, launched an appeal to raise £250,000 to save the 1 mi Beach Road, which had been damaged by heavy rain and high seas.
 The road was built in the first half of the 19th century to provide people and goods with safe access to the top of the island, 120 m above the only jetty.
 The fund-raising was completed on 10 March 2009.

 Lighthouses

 The island has a pair of active lights built in 1897, and an older lighthouse no longer in service.

 Flags

-A number of flags have been used to represent Lundy.
 Since 2010, the Landmark Trust management has flown a 1954 flag to represent Lundy, being a white capital L on the hoist of a blue field.